sapphirepp/sapphirepp/doc/pages/examples/convergence-study.md

 @snippet{lineno} examples/vfp/convergence-study/convergence-study.cpp Calculate error

-Finally, we advance the time by performing an Euler or Runge-Kutta step.
-We select the method according to the `time_stepping_method` runtime parameter, and use the methods implemented in the @ref sapphirepp::VFP::VFPSolver "VFPSolver".
+Finally, we advance the time by performing a time step.
+First we need to make sure not to overstep the `final_time`, the rest is handled by the
+@ref sapphirepp::VFP::VFPSolver::do_time_step "do_time_step()" function.

 @snippet{lineno} examples/vfp/convergence-study/convergence-study.cpp Time step